South Field (Iwo Jima): History

-On 6 March, the P-51 Mustangs of the 15th Fighter Wing moved to the field for close air support for the ongoing battle and long-range B-29 fighter escort operations.
+On 6 March, the P-51 Mustangs of the 15th Fighter Group moved to the field for close air support for the ongoing battle and long-range B-29 fighter escort operations.
 From then on, South Field was in constant use.

 On 16 March, US Navy PB4Y-1's (Navy version of the B-24) patrol bombers of VPB-116 arrived at this airfield from Tinian.
 The patrol bombers performed various missions from South Field through the remainder of the war.
 The PB4Y-1 were later relieved by PB4Y-2 aircraft.

 On 7 April 1945, P-51s took off from South Field to form the first land-based fighter escort for B-29s on a strike against the Japanese homeland.
 By July, the runway had been extended to 6,000 ft by 200 ft and had been surfaced with emulsified asphalt.
 Also constructed were 7,950 ft of taxiways and 258 hardstands.
 This field could accommodate 100 P-51s and 30 B-24 Liberators.
 In an emergency, B-29s could land here.
 Fighter escort operations took place from March until November 1945.

 On 16 July 1945 the 21st Fighter Group moved to the field from Central Field.

 After the war, the 20th Air Force fighter squadrons moved out to Japan, Okinawa or Philippines and South Field came under the Jurisdiction of Military Air Transport Service (MATS), becoming a refueling stop for MATS aircraft in the Western Pacific.
 It hosted various communications, weather as well as Far East Materiel Command units for supply and maintenance activities.
 It was under the command of the Iwo Jima Base Command, as a satellite of the 6000th Support Wing, Tachikawa Air Base, Japan.

 The USAF 6415th Air Base Squadron garrisoned the base until turning over the facility to the Japanese government on 30 September 1955.
 The airfield was subsequently abandoned and of the three WWII airfields only Central Field remains in use.